Tom Watt (ice hockey): International

 Watt's international experience with Team Canada includes two Olympic games, two World Hockey Championships and three Canada Cup assistant coaching assignments.

 Honours

 Watt was inducted as an honoured member into the Etobicoke Sports Hall of Fame on October 20, 2005.

+Tom Watt was inducted as an honoured member into the Ontario Sports Hall of Fame on March 29, 2022.

-In 1971, Watt also wrote a "best seller" book on "How to Play Hockey".
+In 1971, Watt also wrote a "best seller" book on "How to Play Hockey", and 52 years later, people still have an interest in this book, which sells on various websites.